 The senators — Republican Bill Cassidy of Louisiana and Independent Angus King of Maine, who caucuses with Democrats — are leading a group of legislators in a proposal to reform Social Security on several fronts.

-As previously reported by GOBankingRates, their ideas include raising the full retirement age to 70 from 67.
-They also have proposed creating a sovereign-wealth fund to help pay for Social Security.
+They have proposed creating a sovereign-wealth fund to help pay for Social Security.
 The fund could be funded with $1.5 trillion or more in borrowed money.